elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 title: "Strong arrows: a new approach to gradual typing"
 author: José Valim
 category: Announcements
-excerpt: A short status update on the effort to bring a type system into Elixir.
+excerpt: An introduction to strong arrows and how it leverages the Erlang VM to provide sound gradual typing.
 ---

 *This is article expands on the topic of gradual set-theoretic typing discussed during my keynote at [ElixirConf US 2023](https://www.youtube.com/watch?v=giYbq4HmfGA).*